he8um/he8um/README.md

 - 100+ commits across multiple repositories
 - Maintainer and active contributor to community projects
-- Led and launched several software and marketing initiatives
+- Led and launched multiple software and marketing initiatives end-to-end

 ---